TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 (Section:SolutionSets)=
 # The solution set of a system of  linear equations

-As we have seen in Section {prf:ref}`??`, the solutions of a single linear equation with $2$ variables form a line in the plane.
+As we have seen in  {numref}`Section %s <Section:LinesAndPlanes>`, the solutions of a single linear equation with $2$ variables form a line in the plane.
 Similarly, the solutions of a single linear equation in $3$ variables form a plane in three-dimensional space.
 If we want to know which points lie in the intersection of two planes, we therefore have to find those points that solve two equations simultaneously.
 This raises some very natural questions: what is the set of vectors that satisfy a number of given equations?
 What does this set look like geometrically?

-We have already studied the easiest case, that of two equations in $\mathbb{R}^{2}$, in Section \todo{insert reference}.
+In {numref}`Section %s <Section:LinesAndPlanes>` we have already studied the easiest case, that of two equations in $\mathbb{R}^{2}$.
 We have seen there that there are three possibilities.
 The first one is that the equations describe parallel lines.
 In that case, there is no point of intersection and therefore no common solution of the two equations.
 The solution set is therefore empty.
 In the second case, the lines described by the equations cross in a single point $(v_{1},v_{2})$.
 The solution set therefore consists of the single vector
 $\mathbf{v}=\begin{bmatrix}v_{1}\\v_{2}\end{bmatrix}$.
 In the final case, the two equations describe the same line.
 The solution set of the system of equations is then the infinite set of vectors which lie on the line.

 In this section, we will study solution sets of linear systems in higher dimensions.
 But first, let us get a clear idea of how we find and write down a solution set.